mantle-labs/mantle-lib/csharp-client/docs/TrackerApi.md

 <a name="createassetbatchtransfer"></a>
 # **CreateAssetBatchTransfer**
-> void CreateAssetBatchTransfer (string assetId, string productId, string xApiKey, TrackerBatchTransferRequest request = null, string ownedId = null)
+> void CreateAssetBatchTransfer (string assetId, string productId, string xApiKey, TrackerBatchTransferRequest request = null, string ownedDisplayName = null)

 [ASSETS] Create a transfer for one or many batches for an asset